rene-mdd/global-warming/README.md

 Details:

-global-warming.org constantly fetch data from scientific sources, with the aim to serve visitors with up to date and trustworthy information about the most urgent environmental issues, specially global warming and deforestation.
+global-warming.org constantly fetch data from scientific sources, with the aim to serve visitors with up to date and trustworthy APIs, information, and news about the most urgent environmental issues: global warming and deforestation.

 This is a React-NextJs app.